 Who should have a CT Lung Screen?

-The National Comprehensive Cancer Network (NCCN) has recommended screening for high-risk individuals ages 55 to 74 who have smoked a pack or more of cigarettes a day for 30 years or more, and who are still smoking or who quit less than 15 years ago.
+Our advanced practice nurse (APN) will review your age, family history, work history, and symptoms to ensure you are a good candidates for the CT Lung scan.
+We also take into consideration recommended screening guidelines the National Comprehensive Cancer Network (NCCN) has recommended screening for high-risk individuals ages 55 to 74 who have smoked a pack or more of cigarettes a day for 30 years or more, and who are still smoking or who quit less than 15 years ago.
 The NCCN also recommends screening for those 50 and older who have smoked a pack a day or more of cigarettes for 20 years or longer and have one additional risk factor for lung cancer.
 This could include a history of exposure to radon or occupational exposure to certain chemicals.

 Does the CT Lung Screen hurt or is it uncomfortable?